jeffpar/pcjs/software/pcx86/dev/rom/ibm/5170/index.md

       A:
         name: None
       B:
-        name: IBM PC AT BIOS Sources (V1)
+        name: IBM PC AT BIOS Source (V1)
     autoStart: true
 ---

 PCjs has created and archived a collection IBM PC AT ROM BIOS diskettes.
 Their contents are thanks to the [PC DOS Retro](https://pcdosretro.github.io) website.
-[Directory Listings](#directory-of-ibm-pc-at-bios-sources-v1) and [Version Notes](#5170v1-notes-from-pc-dos-retro) are provided below.
+[Directory Listings](#directory-of-ibm-pc-at-bios-source-v1) and [Version Notes](#5170v1-notes-from-pc-dos-retro) are provided below.

 {% include machine.html id="ibm5170-msdos320" %}

-### Directory of IBM PC AT BIOS Sources (V1)
+### Directory of IBM PC AT BIOS Source (V1)

-     Volume in drive A is 5170V1
+     Volume in drive B is 5170V1
-     Directory of A:\
+     Directory of B:\

     5170V1   TXT       903   3-27-20   3:00p
     ATLINK             151   3-27-20   3:00p